-Our Aviator and RISE Praise winners for September 13-17 have been working so hard and are doing a great job of representing our RISE values: Respect, Integrity, Safety, and Empathy.
-Way to go,...
+Our Aviator and RISE Praise book winners for November 14 – November 18 have been working so hard and are doing a great job of representing our RISE values: Respect, Integrity, Safety, and Empathy....

 “Take me out to the ball game Take me out with the crowd Buy me some peanuts and crackerjacks I don’t care if I never get back Let me root, root, root For the home team If they don’t win it’s a shame Aahh.
 For it’s one, Two, Three strikes you’re out At the old ball game”

 Ms. Hoskisson and our 1st-3rd grade students were able to eat some cracker jacks and listen to the story of a young girl who worked her way to being the first woman to play for an all-male professional baseball team.

 ‘Catching the Moon” – When she finally won a position in a baseball summer camp sponsored by the St. Louis Cardinals, Marcenia was on her way to catching her dream.
 Full of warmth and youthful energy, Catching the Moon is the story of the girl who grew up to become the first woman to play for an all-male professional baseball team.